OchawinAppi/behavioral-notes/src/site/notes/Zettelkasten/ICGH 126 - Lecture 7.md

 - Cloè Sunglasses
 	- Two groups of people, one wearing real authentic Cloè, the other one wearing fake ones.
 	- Ask both group to perform to matrix task.
-	- The people with authentic Cloè cheated less and the people with the real one cheated more
+	- The people with authentic Cloè cheated less and the people with the fake one cheated more

 	People wearing authentic Cloè:
 	- Less cheating